conaticus/boolean/README.md

 TOKEN="your bot's TOKEN"
 ```

-This will automatically be ignored from the `.gitignore`.
+This will automatically be ignored from the [.gitignore](https://github.com/conaticus/boolean/blob/master/.gitignore).
 So do not worry about this data being public.

 ####